 - Garments and other products that allow hands-free pump operation

-If you're going to get your breast pump through a medical supply company or other network provider, make sure that the medical provider writing the prescription includes a diagnosis code.
+If you're going to get your breast pump through a medical supply company or another network provider, make sure that the medical provider writing the prescription includes a diagnosis code.

-There is no specific list of where you have to buy your breast pump.
+There is no specific list of locations where you have to buy your breast pump.
 Your choices may depend on what type of pump you are authorized.
-You may purchase the pump at a civilian or military retail store or online store.
-These choices will require to you to pay up-front and file a claim for reimbursement.
+You may purchase the pump at a civilian or military retail store or online business.
+These choices may require you to pay upfront and file a claim for reimbursement.

-You can also get your pump from a medical supply provider to who is authorized to provide benefits under Tricare.
-This may be necessary for a hospital-grade pump, when medically required.
+You can also get your pump from a medical supply provider that is authorized to provide benefits under Tricare.
+This may be necessary for a hospital-grade pump when medically required.
 Your regional Tricare management contractor can help you locate a provider.
 This option will allow the supplier to bill Tricare directly, so you won't have to file for reimbursement.